scrimba/AI-Engineer-Curriculum/README.md

 # AI Engineer Curriculum

 This curriculum gives you an overview of what you need to learn to build AI-powered apps.
 It is meant for aspiring AI engineers, as opposed to AI researchers.
-So this guide is does not teach you to build and train neural networks, but rather to evaluate, apply and productize pre-trained AI models.
+So this guide is does not teach you to build and train neural networks, but rather to evaluate and productize pre-trained AI models.

 ## AI Engineering basics
 * What is an AI model